 - Assistant Dean of the Faculty Alice Seneres (postdocs)

-- Senior Associate Dean of Faculty Toni Turano (faculty)
+- Deputy Dean of Faculty Toni Turano (faculty)

 - Human Resources manager (staff)